Preparing an Application

 We understand that the submission date of some materials, such as letters of recommendation, is not entirely under your control.
 We urge you to take the GRE exams and request your recommendations as early as possible (at least six weeks before the application deadline).
 If you believe your materials are going to arrive late, please contact us.
 The Graduate Coordinator will make a note of it in your file.

 No. We admit students once a year for fall term only.
 There are two reasons for this.
-First, it ensures that each student starts with all the others in our required introductory sequence course, HIST 612-615-616, Historical Methods and Writing, which is offered from fall to spring quarters each year.
-Second, it allows every applicant a fair chance to receive a Graduate Teaching Fellowship.
+First, it ensures that each student starts with all the others in our required introductory sequence, HIST 612-615-616 (Historical Methods and Writing, Professional Development, and Conference) which is offered from fall to spring quarters each year.
+Second, it allows every applicant a fair chance to receive an appointment as a Graduate Employee (UO’s term for teaching assistant).

 Yes.
 Since 2005 we have accepted only online applications.